smcclab/smc-course/_assessments/01-diary.md

 {:.info-box}

-Remember: the specification & submission instructions for your AV diary are in two parts---this information relates to the weekly video part.
+Remember: the specification & submission instructions for your diary are in two parts---this information relates to the weekly video part.

 {:.warn-box}